Distributing and tracking your policies and procedures with DocRead and SharePointAfter your policy has ...

 SharePoint is big, really big!

 SharePoint is now the worlds most popular document management system.
-Most organizations are using SharePoint to not only manage their documents, but also as an Intranet, search engine, application hosting platform, BI dashboard, content management platform, Extranet and news portal to name but a few.
-It’s now got such momentum that it generates Microsoft a mind-blowing 2 billion dollars per year.
-If SharePoint were a company it would be in the top 10 of the world’s biggest!
+Most organizations are using SharePoint to not only manage their documents but also as an Intranet, search engine, application hosting platform, BI dashboard, content management platform, Extranet and news portal to name but a few.
+It's now got such momentum that it generates Microsoft a mind-blowing 2 billion dollars per year (back in 2012).
+If SharePoint were a company it would be in the top 10 of the world's biggest!
 Incredible figures!

 Thinking of storing policies outside of SharePoint?